bkw777/NODE_DATAPAC/README.md

 ## Theory of Operation
 I am still piecing this together.
 This is only my hazy guess at how it works so far:

-U1-U3 form a 0-1023 counter, setting local sram address bits I am tentatively calling A0-A9.
+U1-U3 form a 0-1023 counter, setting local sram address bits A0-A9.
 We'll call this the byte counter.

-U6 sets local sram address bits I am tentatively calling A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to get a new address.
+U6 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to get a new address.

-BUS_A8, BUS_A9, Y0, and /A from the bus combine to produce two signals which I am tentatively calling /BLOCK and /BYTE.
+BUS_A8, BUS_A9, Y0, and /A from the bus combine to produce two signals which I am calling /BLOCK and /BYTE.

 Each time /BYTE is pulsed:
-* The byte counter is advanced by 1 (A0-A9 are changed to the new address).
+* The byte counter is advanced by 1 (A0-A9 are changed to the next address).

 * All sram are disabled during the transition.

 Each time /BLOCK is pulsed low and then back up, it does 2 things:
 * U6 updates A10-A17 from bus AD0-AD7.
-5 of those bits are used directly as A10-A14 going to all SRAM chips, and 3 A15-A17 are used indirectly to activate only 1 of the 8 chips.
-The end result is the same as the same 8 address lines going to a single larger chip.
-The rest of the time while /BLOCK is not low (or not transitioning from low to high) the local address lines are held latched in the last set state.
-They don't change with bus changes except when /BLOCK pulses low.
+  5 of those bits are used directly as A10-A14 going to all SRAM chips,
+  3 bits A15-A17 are used indirectly to select 1 of the 8 chips.
+  The end result is the same as if all 8 address lines went to a single larger chip.

 * The byte counter is reset to 0.

-So the device appears to operate in 1k blocks, where the host computer gives 1 of 256 possible "block-start" addresses, then reads up to 1024 bytes, one at a time.
-Each time the host reads a byte, the counter advances itself and the next read will get the next byte.
-So the host does not set the address for each byte like with normal direct ram.
+So the device appears to operate in 1k blocks, where the host computer gives 1 of 256 possible "block-start" addresses, then reads or writes up to 1024 bytes, one at a time.
+Each time the host accesses a byte, the counter advances itself and the next read/write will get the next byte.
-The device is actually acting a bit like a disk even though it has no brains or firmware, in that the host sets a starting address and then reads a stream of bytes.
+The device is actually acting a bit like a disk even though it has no brains or firmware.

-I do not yet know how the host computer side of the process works.
+I do not yet know how the software side of the process works.

 # WIP: "MiniNDP"
 * Replace all the THT parts with SMT parts
 * Replace the 8 32k chips and chip-select decoder with a single 256k or 512k chip
+*
 ![](PCB/out/MiniNDP_256.svg)
 ![](PCB/out/MiniNDP_256_top.jpg)
 ![](PCB/out/MiniNDP_256_bottom.jpg)